LCOS-Lethal-Company-Open-Source/LCOS-RandomSprint/thunderstore/README.md

-# Template Mod
+# Random Sprint Mod

-Put your description here!
+A mod that makes the sprint speed random.
+Either your sprint really fast, or really slow!

+Mod by @maryellenmarino on GitHub.
-Default icon by @lilujk on github.
+Default icon by @lilujk on GitHub.